Updated July 27, 2023

 |Economy||The economy of the country is poor and weakening under deflation.||Under disinflation, the economy is stable and in good shape.|

-Both deflation vs disinflation are scenarios that may occur in the economy.
-Good economic policies and monetary and fiscal intervention help in keeping both deflation and disinflation in check.
+Both deflations vs disinflation are scenarios that may occur in the economy.
+Good economic policies and monetary and fiscal intervention help keep deflation and disinflation in check.
 Deflation is considered to be negative for the economy.
-Hence, it is necessary for governments to nip deflation in the bud at the first sign of it.
+Hence, governments must nip deflation in the bud at the first sign of it.
 But, disinflation is generally considered to be positive.
-In certain cases, disinflation may serve as a warning of an incoming recession or in rare cases, depression.
+In certain cases, disinflation may serve as a warning of an incoming recession or, in rare cases, depression.